 - Genevra Harker-Klimes, Pacific Northwest National Laboratory

 A video recording of the discussion has been posted below:

-- Expert Forum #3: Expert Forum: Potential Risks to Larvae and Plankton from Tidal Turbines, Online, 11 August 2016
+- OES-Environmental Expert Forum: Expert Forum: Potential Risks to Larvae and Plankton from Tidal Turbines, Online, 11 August 2016